Who Gets It

 Arising in the mucous membranes, these white patches on the tongue, gums, cheeks, or elsewhere inside the mouth have the potential to develop into squamous cell carcinoma.
 They may be caused by sources of chronic irritation, such as habitual alcohol consumption or tobacco use, or rough edges on teeth or dentures.
 They may even be caused by a long-time habit of biting the inside of the lip; however, leukoplakias on the lips are mainly caused by sun damage.

 This is now generally considered an early, noninvasive stage of squamous cell carcinoma.
 It appears as a persistent red-brown, scaly patch that may resemble psoriasis or eczema.
 If untreated, it may invade deeper structures.
-Bowen’s disease is most often caused by exposure to the sun or to arsenic, but other chemical carcinogens, radiation, genetics and trauma also may play a role.
+Bowen’s disease is most often caused by exposure to the sun or to arsenic, but radiation and other chemical carcinogens, genetics and trauma also may play a role.
 The human Papillomavirus (HPV), highly transmissible through sexual contact, has been documented as a cause of one form of Bowen’s disease affecting the genitals.
-The disease can arise in the mucous membranes of the nose and mouth as well as on the skin.
-In 2006, the FDA approved an HPV vaccine for use by females aged 9–26; it is considered highly effective in preventing HPV and thereby reducing the risk of both genital warts and cervical cancer as well as Bowen’s disease.
+HPV can also arise in the mucous membranes of the nose and mouth as well as on the skin.
+The FDA approved an HPV vaccine for use by females aged 9–26 in 2006, and one for 9-26-year-old males (as well as another vaccine for females) in 2009.
+The vaccines areconsidered highly effective in preventing HPV and thereby reducing the risk of both genital warts and cervical cancer as well as Bowen’s disease.